-Anna Brockway is a graduate student in the Energy and Resources Group and Electrical Engineering at UC Berkeley.
+Anna Brockway is a PhD candidate in the Energy and Resources Group at UC Berkeley.
 She holds master’s degrees in Electrical Engineering and Energy & Resources.

-Anna studies how electric power systems are changing—and how they must change—in response to existing and emerging stressors.
-Her work has focused on stressors to conventional power system operation including climate change, renewable energy, electrification, and public scrutiny.
+Anna studies how our energy systems are changing—and how they must change—in response to existing and emerging stressors.
+Her work has focused on stressors to the conventional operation of electric power systems (climate change, renewable energy, and electrification).
 She is interested in how decision-making and planning for the future of energy systems will need to evolve amid growing risks and public scrutiny, and how we may adapt to these stressors while ensuring reliability and cost-effectiveness and enabling increased sustainability and equity.

 - Weathering Adaptation: Grid Infrastructure Planning in a Changing Climate

 - California must prepare its electric grid for complex climate risks (SF Chronicle Op-Ed) (PDF)

 - Emissions reduction potential from electric heat pumps in California homes